Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 Contributions go toward financing UWI’s fourth landed campus, allowing investors to support higher education in the region.

-(Additional fees may apply for each dependent beyond six.)
+(Additional fees apply for each dependent beyond six.)

-New citizens enjoy visa-free or visa-on-arrival access to over 150 countries and territories, including key business and leisure destinations worldwide.
+New citizens enjoy visa-free access to over 150 countries and territories, including key business and leisure destinations worldwide.
 As always, it is advisable to verify individual entry requirements with the relevant embassy or IATA resources.

 Announced at the United Nations Climate Change Conference in 2024, the Nauru Economic and Climate Resilience Citizenship Program (NECRCP) provides a pathway to citizenship through direct contributions to the government.